 The German Shepherd cross Labrador has many names: The Sheprador, German Sheprador, Labrashepherd and Labrashep.

-Physical characteristics of the Sheprador: size and weight.
+Physical characteristics of the Sheprador: Size and weight

 The German Shepherd is generally described as a big dog, reaching up to 25 inches at the shoulder and weighing in at up to 88 lbs!
-Labradors tend to be smaller than German Shepherds, but are still considered large dogs, measuring up to 24 inches in height and weighing in at up to 80 lbs.
-So, although there are no certainties when it comes to crossbreeding, you can safely assume that you won't end up with anything smaller than the average Labrador.
+Labradors tend to be smaller than German Shepherds, but are still considered large sized dogs, measuring up to 24 inches in height and weighing in at up to 80 lbs.
+So, although there are no certainties when it comes to a mixed breed dog, you can safely assume that you won't end up with anything smaller than the average Labrador.
 The measurements of a German Shepherd Labrador mix will be somewhere between 21-25 inches in height and 48-88 lbs in weight.

 Personality and temperament of the German Shepherd Lab mix